-Choosing a saw with the right TPI is probably the most vital factor to consider when choosing the right hand saw for your projects.
+Choosing a saw with the right TPI is probably the most vital factor to consider when choosing the right saw for your projects.
 So make sure you know whether you need smooth cuts for finishing or if you just need a quick way to slice through wood.

 Notice that most hand saws bend a little or have flex.
 Less flex on a blade makes it easier to cut straight lines, but it will take more force to get through.
 Thinner blades with more flex make cutting through more straightforward, but it requires you to be steadier.

-If you want something with good flex, but it is easier to cut straight with, you should try a woodworking saw.
+If you want something with good flex, but is easier to cut straight with, you should try a woodworking saw.
 The cut motion naturally straightens it out, making it easier for you to cut a straight line.

 A hacksaw provides support for both edges of the blade and reduces the flex a little bit, allowing you to cut a straight line easier.

-A hand saw blade is usually made with durable steel, which is hardened to last longer.
+The blade is usually made with durable steel, which is hardened to last longer.
 Blade shapes vary between various hand saw types.

-The tension, the same as the flex, also affects the straightness of your cut.
+The tension, the same as the flex, affects the straightness of your cut.
 Saw blades made with high-quality materials and hardened steel alloy have a consistent curve that allows the user to cut a straight line easier at a precise angle.

 When measuring the length of the blade, the handle is left out.
 With a longer blade, you can cut through more wood with fewer stokes.
 It does not really affect the precision of your cutting.
-So, when choosing a hand saw, it all comes down to your preference.
+So when choosing a hand saw, it all comes down to your preference.

 What Can You Use a Hand Saw For?

-Home Improvement and repairs.
+Home improvement and repairs

-Hand Saw FAQ
+Hand Saw Safety

 Q: How do you sharpen your hand saw?

-A: You will need a clamp and a metal file to sharpen your hand saw.
+A: You will need a clamp and a metal file to sharpen your saw.
 First, use a vice grip and place the blade between two scraps on the side while the edge is facing upward.
 Then, use a metal file on the teeth until each tooth is at the same height.